lap00zza/Grabber/README.md

 **If you get a Tampermonkey page requesting origin permission, remember to click allow.**

 ## What is metadata.json?
+> You can use [Renamer](https://github.com/lap00zza/Renamer) to bulk rename file using metadata.json

 Its a small JSON file which helps you keep track of the files names.
 When you download videos from servers like RapidVideo the file names are always cryptic.
 This is where `metadata.json` helps you out.
 This is how it looks like:
 ```json
 {